 Brad Herrick

 Brad Herrick holds a B.A. in Biology from Luther College and an M.S. in Ecosystems Studies from UW-Green Bay.
-He is the ecologist and research program manager at the UW-Madison Arboretum.
-His research interests include …
+Brad Herrick is the Ecologist and Research Program Manager at the UW-Madison Arboretum and a PhD …

 Leslie Holland